AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp08_limit_parameter_aliasing.rst

 its value or modify the value of an object by dereferencing a part of the parameter of access type (at any depth in the case of SPARK).
-In Ada and SPARK, this corresponds to either an anonymous access-to-constant parameter or a parameter of mode "in" and not of an access type.
+In Ada and SPARK, this corresponds to either an anonymous access-to-constant parameter or a parameter of mode :ada:`in` and not of an access type.
 Otherwise, the formal parameter is said to be mutable.

 A procedure call shall not pass two actual parameters which potentially